ManuelSN/Speed_Traffic_Sign_Recognition_System/Hardware/FPGA_Modules/README.md

 This component has been developed to emulate the operation of the MT9V111 image sensor, allowing verification of the correct operation of the interface (MT9V111_IF), as well as the entire process of sending data to the PC without the need for real hardware, all through simulations.

+---
 #### FREE-RUNNING COUNTER
 This block is a simple counter with automatic reloading.
 It is a block designed for sending tests from the FPGA to the PC.

+---

+## 💾 Bitstreams

+The folder [`bitstreams/`](bitstreams/) contains the FPGA configuration files (`.bit`, `.bin` ) generated after synthesis and implementation.
+These files can be directly programmed into the FPGA to test the different modules or the complete system.

+> ⚠️ Note: The bitstreams are provided for reference and testing purposes.
+> If you modify the VHDL sources, you will need to regenerate them using **Xilinx Vivado**.